junxit/us-congress-bills-110/bill.md

 Section 6 of the Inspector General Act of 1978 (5 U.S.C.
 App.) is amended by adding at the end the following:

 > - **(f)**
->   - **(1)** For each fiscal year, an Inspector General shall transmit a budget estimate and request to the head of the agency, board, or commissionestablishment or designated Federal entity to which the Inspector General reports.
-The budget request shall specify the aggregate amount of funds requested for such fiscal year for the operations of that Inspector General and shall specify the amount requested for all training requirementsneeds, including a certification from the Inspector General that the amount requested satisfies all training requirements for the Inspector General’s office for that fiscal year, and any resources necessary to support the Council of the Inspectors General on Integrity and Efficiency.
+>   - **(1)** For each fiscal year, an Inspector General shall transmit a budget estimate and request to the head of the establishment or designated Federal entity to which the Inspector General reports.
+The budget request shall specify the aggregate amount of funds requested for such fiscal year for the operations of that Inspector General and shall specify the amount requested for all training needs, including a certification from the Inspector General that the amount requested satisfies all training requirements for the Inspector General’s office for that fiscal year, and any resources necessary to support the Council of the Inspectors General on Integrity and Efficiency.
 Resources necessary to support the Council of the Inspectors General on Integrity and Efficiency shall be specifically identified and justified in the budget request.
->   - **(2)** In transmitting a proposed budget to the President for approval, the head of each agency, board or commissionestablishment or designated Federal entity shall include—
+>   - **(2)** In transmitting a proposed budget to the President for approval, the head of each establishment or designated Federal entity shall include—
 >     - **(A)** an aggregate request for the Inspector General;
 >     - **(B)** amounts for Inspector General training;
 >     - **(C)** amounts for support of the Council of the Inspectors General on Integrity and Efficiency; and